-Offered during the Fall and Spring semester.
-This course is designed to prepare students to conduct research in BIOL 422/BIOL 497/BIOL 498.
-The course will focus on research methodology including advanced literature searching, experimental design, and modeling.
-Students working under the guidance of a departmental faculty member will select a research topic, conduct a literature review, and write a thesis proposal.
+This course will focus on research methodology including advanced literature searching, experimental design, and modeling.
+Students working under the guidance of a departmental faculty member will select a research topic, conduct a literature review, and write a research proposal.
 BIOL 393 earns biology elective credit only when followed by BIOL 422/BIOL 497/BIOL 498.
 One lecture per week.
 Prerequisites: Junior standing and 3.0 GPA or departmental consent.
 Cross-listed with CHEM/NUTR 393.